-- 71% of survey respondents are low- and moderate-income, reflecting the program's outreach goals of reaching people who are usually left behind after a disaster. - March was the sixth month of having the Customer Service Call Center in-house, for our Disaster Recovery Division.
-The team of 9 Customer Service Representatives took 969 inbound calls directly related to the Disaster Recovery Divisions, Homeowner Assistance Program (HoAP). - In late January, HCDD's in-house outreach team distributed the second edition of the print newsletter to 92 community centers and 134 elementary schools.
+- 72% of survey respondents are low- and moderate-income, reflecting the program's outreach goals of reaching people who are usually left behind after a disaster. - April was the seventh month of having the Customer Service Call Center in-house, for our Disaster Recovery Division.
+The team of 9 Customer Service Representatives took 1,088 inbound calls directly related to the Disaster Recovery Divisions, Homeowner Assistance Program (HoAP). - In late January, HCDD's in-house outreach team distributed the second edition of the print newsletter to 92 community centers and 134 elementary schools.
 The newsletter is available at the end of this report.
 The total number of outreach events to date is 178.
 Events are expected to ramp up into 2020, beginning with a winter safety series for seniors in partnership with the Harris County Sheriff's Office.
 Any group interested in having disaster recovery information presented at a community event should contact LaTasha Smith at LaTasha.Smith@houstontx.gov - The City conducted door-to-door canvassing across Houston from February to the end of August 2019.
 The goal of the canvass effort was to reach low- and moderate-income homeowners at home to encourage them to take the Harvey Recovery Survey.
 Canvass teams completed a total of 181,817 attempts to reach homeowners at their homes. - There are four Housing Resource Centers located in each quadrant of the City.
 Residents can walk in or set up an appointment to get help completing their program applications.
 The Northeast Center remains the most active center.
-A total of 14,341 walk-in meetings have been held at the Centers. - From March to May 2019, HCDD conducted a paid marketing outreach effort that included advertising online, in social media and print ads, as well as radio spots.
+As of March, a total of 14,341 walk-in meetings have been held at the Centers.
+Coronavirus (COVID-19) Update Due to concerns about COVID-19, Housing Resource Centers processed files and information remotely instead of in-person appointments. - From March to May 2019, HCDD conducted a paid marketing outreach effort that included advertising online, in social media and print ads, as well as radio spots.
 A summary of this outreach is available at Housing Committee presentation, slide 19-29.